bjl13/Org-Website-DevWork/README.md

 ---

 > **NOTE:**
 > You are viewing a personal staging of the site before it will go live.
-> Content here is **not yet live or canonical** unless mirrored in `/main`.
+> There is no main.
-> For the authoritative site and documentation, see the [`/main` branch](https://github.com/BJL13-Enterprise-Solutions/Org-Website/tree/main).
+> The cake is a lie.

 ---